vituchini/vituchini/README.md

+Hello! 👋

-Hi there 👋, I am Front-End developer from Ukraine, with 5+ years experience in this field and 8+ years of experience as a Software Developer specializing in UI development, Content Management Systems(CMS), and in the areas including Internet/Intranet technology, client/server, and multitier applications.
+I’m a Front-End Developer from Ukraine with over 5 years of experience in front-end development and 8+ years as a Software Developer.
+I specialize in creating intuitive user interfaces, developing Content Management Systems (CMS), and building scalable web applications across various platforms, including Internet/Intranet and client-server environments.

-I work with my clients, efficiently, clearly defining their needs and it’s a primary goal of mine to manage expectations.
-I do not up-sell my clients on frivolous things, I do not take on work that I do not fully understand and I make it a priority to make sure that anyone I work with will know what they are going to get.

-Looking for a long-term, full-time project!
-Feel free to contact me if you need my help!
+My approach is client-focused: I prioritize understanding your needs and delivering solutions that meet expectations without unnecessary upsells or commitments beyond my expertise.
+Clear communication and transparency are essential to my work, ensuring you always know what to expect.

+I’m currently seeking long-term, full-time projects and would love to help bring your vision to life.
+Let’s collaborate!

+Feel free to reach out!